CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Methods

 Given the initial knowledge graph $\mathcal{G} = (\mathcal{E}, \mathcal{R})$, where $\mathcal{E}$ is the eventuality set and $\mathcal{R}$ is the relation set, we conduct the weighted random walk based on the edge weights over $\mathcal{G}$ to sample eventuality paths.
 We denote each path as $(E_0, r_0, E_1, r_1,..., r_{l-1}, E_l)$, where $E$ means an eventuality, $r$ a discourse edge connecting two eventualities, and $l$ the numbers of eventualities along the sequence.
-To convert the sampled sentence into a token list, we keep all words in each event as a sentence and use representative connectives for each discourse relation to connect them.
-As ASER is automatically extracted from raw documents, it may contains noise.
-To minimize the influence of the noise and improve the quality of sampled paths, we required the selected paths to fulfill the following requirements: \begin{enumerate}[leftmargin=*] \item To filter out rare eventualities, the frequency of starting eventualities has to be larger than five. \item Other than the relations that have the transitive property (e.g., \textit{Precedence}, \textit{Result}), each selected path should not contain successive edges with repeated relations. \item To make sampled sequences more informative, we manually improve the sampling probability of selecting sub-sequence patterns like ``$E_i$ \textbf{Condition} $E_j$ \textbf{Reason} $E_k$''.
+To convert the sampled sentence into a token list, we keep all words in each event as a sentence and use representative connectives for each discourse relation to connect them~(examples in the Table~\ref{tab:seq_examples}; full list in the Appendix Table~\ref{tab:relation_marker}).
+As \textsc{ASER} is automatically extracted from raw corpus, it may contain noise.
+To minimize the influence of the noise and improve the informativeness, the selected paths should fulfill: \begin{enumerate}[leftmargin=*] \item To filter out rare eventualities, the frequency of starting eventualities has to be larger than five. \item Other than the relations that have the transitive property (e.g., \textit{Precedence}, \textit{Result}), each selected path should not contain successive edges with repeated relations. \item We manually improve the sampling probability of selecting sub-sequence patterns like ``$E_i$ \textbf{Condition} $E_j$ \textbf{Reason} $E_k$''.
 Since it has been proven that \textit{if}-\textit{then} rules~\cite{sap2019atomic} and \textit{if}-\textit{then}-\textit{because} rules~\cite{arabshahi2020conversational} are crucial for reasoning. \end{enumerate}

-Implementation details and careful analysis are presented in Section~\ref{sec:experiments} and several examples are shown in the Table~\ref{tab:seq_examples}.